 - 1. Begin by adding the DTM to the map window.
-Click on File→Add Data and select the appropriate .shp or .dwg file - 2.
-Turn on the 3D Analyst extension from the Customize→Extensions menu by checking the appropriate box - 3.
+Click on File→Add Data and select the appropriate shapefile - 2.
+Turn on the 3D Analyst extension from the Tools→Extensions menu by checking the appropriate box - 3.
 Close the extensions dialogue - 4.
-From the Geoprocessing→ArcToolbox menu click on 3D Analyst Tools - 5.
-Click on Data Management→TIN and choose Create TIN - 6.
-For the Input Feature Class specify the DTM shapefile by selecting it from the dropdown box. - 7.
+From the View→Toolbars menu click on 3D Analyst, this will bring up a new toolbar - 5.
+Click on 3D Analyst→Create/Modify TIN and choose Create TIN from Features - 6.
+For the Input Layers specify the DTM shapefile by checking the box. - 7.
 Set the Height Source to the attribute value that contains the elevation data.
-Some common attribute names containing height values are Height, Spot, and Elev Note: The TIN creation process does not interpolate points, it merely connects adjacent points together in a triangular network.
-Therefore more points lead to a better surface model - 8.
-Specify the name of the output file by changing the filename of the Output TIN field - 9.
+Some common attribute names containing height values are Height, Spot, and Elev

+Note: The TIN creation process does not interpolate points, it merely connects adjacent points together in a triangular network.
+Therefore more points lead to a better surface model

+- 8. Specify the name of the output file by changing the filename of the Output TIN field - 9.
 Click on OK and the program will generate a TIN from the DTM points